5 min. to read.

 What can we hear in this story if we read it through the lens of lent?
 Lent invites us to let go of those things that get in the way of an encounter with Jesus.
 Where in this story is an encounter with Jesus being missed?

-In all four versions of the story, certain people cannot really see the woman’s act of love and adoration because it violated their standards.
+In all four versions of the story, certain people cannot really see the woman’s act of love and adoration because it violated their expectations.
 In Luke, the critic is speaking from his prejudice and religious legalism.
-He condemns the woman because of his assessment of her character and past.
+He condemns the woman because of his assessment of her character.
 He thinks she has no right to be near Jesus.
 For him, judgment and condemnation impeded an authentic encounter with Jesus.

 But in Matthew, Mark & John, the critics have a point.
 This was an extravagant purchase.
 That money could have made a difference.
 Jesus encouraged practical service of the poor, even going so far as to tell us (in Matthew 25) that when we serve those in need, we are serving him.
 In light of that teaching, spending all of this money to meet physical needs like food, water, and shelter, would have been serving him directly.
 We love him by serving those in need.
 These critics were right, and yet, their judgment impeded an experience of true worship.